 When I was writing articles in the new section “My Open Book Confessions,” I felt truly drained, but not because the articles tended to be longer than some of my previous ones.
 But more so, because it was hard to write about people despite the truth that I’d written, and despite the fact that I changed the names of the people I was writing about.

 I don’t feel that it’s necessary to publicly call people out on their sh… or to even put hidden innuendos so that people will learn from their mistakes.
 I’m not here to correct anyone.
-I don’t believe that publicly humiliating people is a part or a necessity of being a great writer, and I’m not going to contribute to it.
+I don’t believe that publicly humiliating people is a part or some kind of necessity of being a great writer, and I’m not going to contribute to it.

 Part of being a great blogger is spreading out your work and articles throughout social media.
 But I’m sure that many people can agree, whether they’re a blogger or despite their career choice, it’s good to keep some things private and to embrace your privacy to some extent.
 I already wear my heart on my sleeve, but to put my heart on my sleeve and post it throughout social media won’t do me or anyone else any good.
 Even though, I’d be considered “more relatable” in some ways.